 - Facebow headgear is the wire gadget that is used to move the upper molars back in the mouth to correct bite discrepancies and also to create room for crowded teeth.
 The facebow consists of an inner metal part shaped like a horseshoe that goes in the mouth, attaching to buccal tubes, and an outer part that goes around the outside of the face and is connected to a headgear strap.

-Newer “mini-braces,” which are much smaller than traditional braces, may be an option for some.
 There is another method of straightening teeth that uses removable plastic retainers that may also work when crowding of the teeth is not too severe.
 Your orthodontist will discuss the various types of braces with you and determine which might be the best option for your situation.

 What Care Can I Expect After the Braces Come Off?